alal9000/socializer_dev/scratch.md

 ==========================================================
 today: (commit after each)

-1. unfriend via friends page
+1. unfriend via friends page x
 2. email form
 3. change bell icon
+4. get domain
+5. get emails (no-reply and info) and adjust friend invite on profile
+6. lots of errors are happening if a user without a profile is trying to view a profile page ie: line 106 on profile view. - do checks to handle gracefully